Are you preparing for a natural birth? Here’s a list of the 10 best books on natural birth.

 Month 8 – The Vaccine Book

 Aside from your birth plan, one of the first big decisions you’ll have to make as a parent is about vaccines.
 It is important to be informed about this as most hospitals routinely administer the first vaccine on the very day the baby is born!
 The Vaccine Book: Making the Right Decision for Your Child gives a well balanced overview of the research and lets you decide for yourself.
 Very eye opening!
 One of the other important decisions you’ll have to make for your newborn (if you have a boy) is whether or not to circumcise.
-The Hippie Housewife challenged some of the misconceptions about circumcision in her post at Up, Down & Natural.
+My research challenged some of the misconceptions about circumcision.
 For many families circumcision isn’t just a given anymore!

 Month 9 – The Baby Book

 I resisted reading too many baby and parenting books because I didn’t want to get into the worrying or competition of baby hitting milestones by a certain age.
 I was very glad I did take a look at The Baby Book: Everything You Need to Know About Your Baby from Birth to Age Two while I was pregnant though.
 This is a thick book that will carry you through the first couple years of parenting, so there’s no need to read it all right now.
 I was glad I made it through Chapters 1-9, so I knew not to worry about the normal things you never know about newborns until you have one like baby acne, cradle cap, and creaking joints.
 The Sears experience of naturally parenting 8 children along with their medical background is priceless.

 Have 9 months gone by and you’re still pregnant like I was?
 Hang in there Mama!
 Reread Ina May’s Guide to Childbirth birth stories.
 There is no better way to learn all the ways natural birth can manifest and what to expect if you’ve never experienced it before.
 I will always tenderly remember reading and rereading these inspirational stories from women naturally birthing their babies.